Nolo vs LegalZoom

 Despite being a big company, LegalZoom doesn’t offer very fast business formation turnaround time.
 Your documents will be filed within 1-2 weeks of purchasing LegalZoom’s LLC service.

-If you pay extra for the Express Gold package, LegalZoom will process your documents within 2-3 days.
-You can also pay extra for the state expedited processing, and get your LLC faster.
+Or, you can pay extra for the state expedited processing, and get your LLC faster.

 Upsells: Add-ons vs Subscriptions